 Running up to the art manifestation I curated a series of Life Hack Marathons; design workshops for both thinkers and doers.
 Heterogeneous groups did congregate around the impending themes people are coping with in society: invisibility, debt, lack of free movement, and bureaucracy.

 As project coordinator I was responsible for the overall coordination of this series of public lectures on the Roosevelt Freedoms.
 Including contacting and contracting lecturers, coordinating logistics with participating institutions such as ‘Nationaal Comité 4 en 5 Mei’, [formerly] Forum and ProDemos, and the participating ‘Bevrijdingsfestivals’ of Amsterdam, Almere, Den Bosch, Den Haag, Groningen, Utrecht, Zeeland and Zwolle. www.vrijheidscolleges.nl

 Friso moderated and hosted debates, presentations and events on cultural policies, international politics, and city planning for amongst others: Aorta, Balkan Buro, Casco, Eastern Neighbours Film Festival, Eutopia magazine, Impakt festival, HKU, Movies that Matter film festival, Netherlands Architecture Institute [Publishers], Prince Claus Fund, Rhizomatic and Spring Utrecht.

-Friso is a fanatic baseball player.
-He is a boardmember at various foundations and active in some Utrecht networks.
-He publishes photos on flickr www.flickr.com/dubcovsky.
-And by the name of dubcovsky he is a dj in Kako Da Ne collective, listen here www.soundcloud.com/dubcovsky
+Baseball is my sport since I am nine years old.
+Cycling is second best.
+I am a boardmember at various foundations and active in some Utrecht networks.
+I do sometime exhibit photos, which are earlier published photos on flickr www.flickr.com/dubcovsky.
+And by the name of dubcovsky I dj in Kako Da Ne collective, listen here www.soundcloud.com/dubcovsky